 In 325, the Holy Emperor Constantine the Great convened the First Ecumenical Council of the Christian Church in Nicaea, also in present-day Turkey.
 So the First Ecumenical Council officially opened on 20 May 325 and lasted two months.
 Therefore, the Council, made up of 318 Holy Fathers, was the first to lay the dogmatic and canonical foundations of Christianity in response to the challenge posed by the Arianist heresy promoted by Arian, a Libyan-born priest in Alexandria.

 The Council of Nicaea, still invoked today, has been used by the Christian Church for various manipulations.
-One such example is the Vatican’s claim to primacy over the Christian world.
-When the work of the Council became legendary, the claim arose that the decision on the nature of Jesus was made only because the Bishop of Rome – the Pope – supported the final solution, and also the authority was recognized by all participants (see Irenaeus, “Against Heresies”; III:3:2).
+One example is the Vatican’s claim to priority over the Christian world.
+When the work of the Council became legendary, the claim arose that the decision on the nature of Jesus was made only because the Bishop of Rome – the Pope – supported the final solution, and also, all participants recognized the authority (see Irenaeus, “Against Heresies”; III:3:2).

-Certainly, Rome enjoyed extra attention because it was the capital of the Empire, but “Canon 6” makes it clear that “Christian power” at that time was divided equally among three major centers: Rome, Constantinople, and Alexandria.
+Indeed, Rome enjoyed extra attention because it was the capital of the Empire, but “Canon 6” makes it clear that “Christian power” at that time was divided equally among three important centers: Rome, Constantinople, and Alexandria.

 Who has rebuked Saint Arian?